jordan52/sites/markdown/2015-06-17-tech-unicorns.md

 http://mebfaber.com/2015/06/17/would-you-rather-own-the-unicorns-or-facebook/

 In that article there is a link to a slideshare that, in fact comes from a bennedict evans post.
-You might as well check out the source becasue there's a podcast there, too:
+You might as well check out the source because there's a podcast there, too:

 http://ben-evans.com/benedictevans/2015/6/15/us-tech-funding